 Among Professor Wolf’s honors are the Distinguished Professor of the Year Award from the Massachusetts Psychological Association, the Teaching Excellence Award from the American Psychological Association and the Distinguished Researcher Award from Tufts University.
 For her work on dyslexia, she has received a Fulbright Research Fellowship, the Norman Geschwind Lecture Award from the International Dyslexia Association and the Alice Ansara Award.
 With colleagues Robin Morris and Maureen Lovett, Professor Wolf received the Shannon Award for Innovative Research from the National Institute of Child Health and Human Development (NICHD) and several multiyear NICHD grants to investigate new approaches to reading intervention, including the RAVE-O reading-intervention program, created by Professor Wolf and members of the reading center at Tufts.

-Jonathan Mooney is a writer and learning activitst who did not learn to read until he was 12 years old.
+Jonathan Mooney is a writer and learning activist who did not learn to read until he was 12 years old.
 In 1997, as an undergraduate at Brown University, Jonathan co-founded Project Eye-To-Eye, a non-profit advocacy organization for students with learning differences.
 He has written two books, Learning Outside the Lines and The Short Bus: A Journey Beyond Normal.
-Both books are considered foundational texts in the disability rights movement, the inclusive eduation movement, and the learning revolution.
-Jonathan is a highly sought after speaker on neurodiversity, education reform, the learning revolution, and creating college and career pathways for at risk youth.
+Both books are considered foundational texts in the disability rights movement, the inclusive education movement, and the learning revolution.
+Jonathan is a highly sought after speaker on neurodiversity, education reform, the learning revolution, and creating college and career pathways for at-risk youth.